ayomodu/terrk/docs/config.md

 # Terrk Context Management Commands

-**The commands below are associated with and used to manage terrk contexts which represent the details required to administer a Terraform cloud organization**
+**The commands below are associated with and used to manage terrk contexts which represent the details required to administer a specific Terraform cloud organization**

 ## terrk init